Happy Birthday to Colleen C. Barrett, founder of the Institute for Cultural Excellence & Customer Service

 In the early 1990s, as Southwest was rapidly growing, Colleen had the vision to start the Companywide Culture Committee with the purpose of inspiring Employees to own, strengthen, and promote the Culture.
 The committee grew from its original 48 members to several hundred Employees serving on local Culture Committees in each city Southwest serves.
 In 2021, the initiative transitioned to what is now the Culture Ambassador Program.
 There currently are over 420 Culture Ambassadors voluntarily supporting more than 121 locations within the Southwest system, including 14 international destinations.

-Colleen is currently President Emeritus of Southwest.
+At the time of her passing, Colleen was President Emeritus of Southwest.
 Prior to stepping down as the Company’s President on July 15, 2008, she oversaw the management responsibilities for the following areas/groups:

 • the Senior Vice President Marketing (Marketing, Sales & Distribution; Online Marketing; Revenue Management & Pricing)